helia-ghahraman/X_language_interpreter/README.md

 c) Multiplication command: It has two operands.
 Each of its two operands can be a numeric constant or a variable.

-d) Split command: has two operands.
+d) Division command: has two operands.
 Each of its two operands can be a numeric constant or a variable.
 Command Divides the value of the left operand by the value of its right operand and the result as the output value.
 Returns.